rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 [miniquad] is a safe and cross-platform rendering library focused on portability and low-end platforms support.

-This month opengl backend of miniquad was successefully ported to iOS.
+This month opengl backend of miniquad was successfully ported to iOS.
 With this update [macroquad], [good-web-game] and all the games build directly with [miniquad] can be run on IOS, Android, WASM, Linux, macOS and Windows!